5 steps to create a reservoir of inner calm

 1. Increase your emotional mastery

-Emotional mastery is the ability to identify what you’re feeling, what happens when you feel it and then take action, so the emotion moves through you instead of getting stuck.
+Emotional mastery is the ability to identify what you’re feeling, what happens when you feel it and then take action so the emotion moves through you instead of getting stuck.

 2. Begin a daily mindful practice

 Being present with the world around you is grounding.
 It is easy to get caught up in the day-to-day activities of life and lose yourself.
-For many of my clients, this is what prevents them from moving forward and reaching their goals.
+For many of my clients, this prevents them from moving forward and reaching their goals.

 3. Challenge negative thinking